 Ginger contains an active compound gingerol that has analgesic and anti-bacterial properties that help combat flu and cold.
 Serve ginger tea with a spoonful of honey to your kids as it supports both the digestive and respiratory tract.

-Use garlic infused ear drops to get rid of ear infections and sinus congestions in winter.
+Use garlic-infused ear drops to get rid of ear infections and sinus congestion in winter.
 Take a garlic clove and saute it in 30ml of olive oil until the garlic pops.
-Mash the garlic in oil, remove it from heat and strain.
+Mash the garlic in oil, remove from heat, and strain.
 Once cooled, store it in a dropper bottle.
 Put 1 to 2 drops of it in each ear.
 Leave it for a few minutes or overnight.
 It will help drain infected sinuses and clear ear infections.

 Tulsi has great medicinal value and tremendous healing power.
-Chewing some Tulsi leaves daily helps mobilize mucus and provides relief from cold and flu.
+Chewing some Tulsi leaves daily helps mobilize mucus and provides relief from colds and flu.

-Add ¼ teaspoon of turmeric powder to one cup of milk, stir and mix well.
+Add ¼ teaspoon of turmeric powder to one cup of milk, stir, and mix well.
 Let your child have this every night before going to bed.
-Turmeric milk helps boost immunity, repair wounds faster and cures cough and sore throat.
+Turmeric milk helps boosts immunity, repair wounds faster and cure cough and sore throat.